 - If you are ill and have symptoms, call your healthcare provider BEFORE going into the clinic, a hospital or other healthcare facility.
 If you are experiencing life-threatening symptoms, call 911.

-- Visit the Washington State Department of Health website for state-wide information relating to Coronavirus.
+- Visit the Washington State Department of Health website for state-wide information relating to Coronavirus, including updated guidance on cloth face coverings.

 - Visit the Center for Disease Control for national information and resources.

-- The Center for Disease Control recommends covering your mouth and nose with a cloth face cover when around others while maintaining at least 6 feet of space.
+- The Center for Disease Control has guidance for unvaccinated people that recommends covering your mouth and nose with a cloth face cover when around others while maintaining at least 6 feet of space.
 For more information on cloth face coverings, visit the CDC Cloth Face Covers webpage.

 - If you have general questions regarding COVID-19, Washington State has setup a Coronavirus Call Center.
 Please dial 800-525-0127.